History of Jensen Huang in Timeline

 In 2003, the Huang family moved to a larger house in Los Altos Hills, California.

-In 2008, Nvidia contributed funds to establish a classroom for students affected by the 2008 Wenchuan earthquake in China, and Huang donated US$30 million to Stanford University to establish the Jen-Hsun Huang School of Engineering Center.
+In 2008, Nvidia contributed funds to establish a classroom at the Beijing Haidian Foreign Language Shi Yan School for students affected by the 2008 Wenchuan earthquake in China.
+Jensen Huang also donated US$30 million to Stanford University to establish the Jen-Hsun Huang School of Engineering Center.

 2015: Spencer Huang Launches Bar in Taipei

-In 2015, Jensen Huang's son, Spencer Huang, launched a bar in Taipei.
+In 2015, Jensen Huang's son, Spencer Huang, launched a bar in Taipei, which was later honored as one of the top 50 bars in Asia by Forbes.

-In 2017, a Fortune profile article acknowledged that Nvidia was not widely known outside of gamers and computer graphics experts.
+In 2017, a Fortune profile acknowledged that Nvidia was not widely known beyond gamers and computer graphics experts.

 In 2017, a limited liability company reportedly linked to the Huangs acquired a mansion in San Francisco for $38 million.